 Why my happy bean plant is dying

 A happy bean plant may die because of different reasons, below are the possible reasons.
-Read with an open eye in order to know the real cause so you can take the right action to save your plant.
+Read with an open eye to know the real cause so you can take the right action to save your plant.

 So, reassess your watering practice.
 If you water your plant too often without allowing the top two inches of the soil to dry out before watering, most probably your happy bean plant is dying because of overwatering.